 Please note that parents are required to clear absences.
 Parents must clear absences within 5 days of the student's absence, otherwise the absence will remain "uncleared" and be considered a truancy.
+(NOTE: Only birth certificate biological parents, legal guardians/caregivers, with appointed "educational rights" as per Ed.
+Code may clear student's absences or request off-campus passes.)
 Under the law, schools must continue to track all absences and report them to the state.

-Our procedure is a period by period attendance check, which is posted by each individual teacher.
+Our procedure is a period-by-period attendance check, which is posted by each individual teacher.
 Each day, we know the period or periods that a student has missed.
 When a student is absent, students and parents should adhere to the following procedure.

-- 1. Parents/Guardians must present a photo ID to sign their student out from the attendance office.
+1. Parents/Guardians MUST present a photo ID to sign their student out from the attendance office via the electronic sign out form.
 Only adults on the primary and emergency contact list will be allowed to sign students out.
-To change your students' primary/emergency contacts, use Q parent connect. - 2.
-All absences must be cleared by telephone, email to the CHS attendance office or through Parent Connect.
+To change your students' primary/emergency contacts, use Q parent connect.

+- 2. All absences must be cleared by telephone, email to the CHS attendance office or through Parent Connect.
 Notes will not be accepted.
-Absences may be cleared only by parents or guardians. - 3.
-To accommodate the needs of the entire student body, telephone calls will be handled as follows: - a.
-Parents may call the Attendance Office between the hours of 7:30 a.m. and 4:30 p.m. and speak directly to one of the attendance clerks at 327-1325. - b.
-Parents may leave a message on the attendance recorder between the hours of 4:30 p.m. and 7:30 a.m.
-The recorder number is 327-1062. - c.
-A Spanish-speaking interpreter is available to assist in any matters regarding attendance. - d.
+Absences may be cleared only by parents or guardians.
+Students who are truant will be contacted to begin the SARB process. - 3.
+To accommodate the needs of the entire student body, telephone calls will be handled as follows:

+a.
+Parents may call the Attendance Office between the hours of 7:30 a.m. and 4:00 p.m. and speak directly to one of the attendance clerks at 327-1325.

+b.
+Parents may leave a message on the attendance recorder between the hours of 4:00 p.m. and 7:30 a.m.
+The recorder number is 327-1062.

+c.
+A Spanish-speaking interpreter is available to assist in any matters regarding attendance.

+- d.
 A school message machine calls home twice daily on any student missing one or more classes. - 4.
-Students must obtain permission prior to leaving campus during the school day. - a.
-Failure to obtain an off-campus pass prior to leaving may result in a truancy.
+Students must obtain permission prior to leaving campus during the school day.

+a.
+Failure to obtain an off campus pass prior to leaving may result in a truancy.
+Students are required to sign out electronically from the attendance office PRIOR to leaving campus.
 Students who are truant will be referred to student services for disciplinary action.
-After School Detention, Saturday School and/or non-privilege may be the result of truancies. - b.
+After School Detention, Saturday School and/or non-privilege may be the result of truancies.

+b.
 It is the student's responsibility to pick up his/her off campus pass for a pre-arranged appointment.
-We do not send a reminder or deliver passes to class. - 5.
-Students arriving at school late are considered tardy or truant if they are more than 30 minutes late to a class.
+We do not send a reminder or deliver passes to class.

+5. Students arriving at school late are considered tardy or truant if they are more than 30 minutes late to a class.
 Students must check into Student Services if they arrive after the tardy bell has rung.
 Students will not be permitted to enter class without a tardy pass.
 Students will receive consequences for repeated tardy offenses.
-A student arriving to class late with an excused pass from the attendance office is not considered tardy. - 6.
-In order to minimize classroom interruptions and to maintain a positive learning environment, messages to classrooms are limited to the first and last 5 minutes of class. - 7.
-We do not accept deliveries of balloons, flowers, and other non-school related items for students.
+A student arriving to class late with an excused pass from the attendance office is not considered tardy.

+6. In order to minimize classroom interruptions and to maintain a positive learning environment, messages to classrooms are limited to the first and last 5 minutes of class.

+7. We do not accept deliveries of balloons, flowers, and other non-school related items for students (such as cell phones, headphones, food or CASH).
 These items are considered a distraction to the learning process and should not be on campus.